tommite/jsmaa/README.txt

 Versions
 ========
+0.6.4:	Changed to not showing acceptabilities graphs for 20+ alternatives.
+Added measurements to view of
+	an alternative.
+Minor fixes & refactors for better integrability.
 0.6.3:	Added showing of scales to preference information view.
 Major refactors and small fixes.
 0.6.2:	Add exporting of GNUPlot scripts for figures.
 Fix SMAA-2 simulation crash on adding criterion.
 0.6.1:	Fix major bug in previous versions of not updating output graphs/tables when they are showing.